Town Gas gasometer, Aberdeen – made and erected in 1981 through the collaboration of HUD and S Cutler & Sons, Telford, UK

-HF: Kevin Hogg took this photo on 14th April 2017, through locked gates.
+HF: Kevin Hogg took this photo at the site of the Aberdeen gasometer on 14th April 2017, through locked gates.
 Many thanks Kevin.

 Hong Kong United Dockyards (HUD) was formed in 1973 from the merger of the Hong Kong and Whampoa Dock and Taikoo Dockyard.
 And in 1980 Taikoo and HWD left their respective sites and moved their joint operations to Tsing Yi Island.